 David’s practice in Silk covers general commercial litigation matters, corporate and personal insolvency, company law, fraud and asset recovery, banking and claims brought against professionals.

-Described as ‘technically excellent’ he is ‘fantastic to work with’ and ‘very aware of the practical and commercial context of his advice.’
-He is popular with clients as he is ‘easy to get on with and takes a very collaborative approach, which is refreshing for a silk.’
-He recognises the practical and commercial problems faced by his clients and the need to achieve the speedy and cost-effective resolution of their legal disputes, whether consensually, at trial or by way of interim application.
-A ‘silk who gets his hands dirty’ and a ‘star performer,’ he is just as comfortable in multi-day trials in complex and high-value claims as he is making urgent applications (whether by way of freezing or other order, having significant experience of making applications without notice and the responsibilities that arise) and advising those already involved in or contemplating becoming involved in litigation.
+Described as “technically excellent” and “superb on the law and has a practical approach”.
+He is popular with clients as he is “client friendly” and the “go-to choice for large cases” as he is “easy to get on with and takes a very collaborative approach, which is refreshing for a silk”.
+David recognises the practical and commercial problems faced by his clients and the need to achieve the speedy and cost-effective resolution of their legal disputes, whether consensually, at trial or by way of interim application.
+An “excellent silk” who is “a pleasure to work with”, “really bright, a good team player and very approachable”, he is just as comfortable in multi-day trials in complex and high-value claims as he is making urgent applications (whether by way of freezing or other order, having significant experience of making applications without notice and the responsibilities that arise) and advising those already involved in or contemplating becoming involved in litigation.

 Prior to taking Silk, David led in the Court of Appeal for one of the respondents in Denton v White EWCA Civ 906, dealing with the proper approach to be taken on an application for relief from sanction under CPR 3.9.